-In Phase 2 of our project (2016), we’ll divert surplus goods collected by the Free Store into the Artisan Work Lab (AWL), a small business incubator, artisan/artist tool library, and co-work studio.
+Currently in Phase 2 of our project, we’ll divert surplus goods collected by the Whittier Free Store into the Artisan Work Lab (AWL), a small business incubator, artisan/artist tool library, and co-work studio.
 Paid AWL memberships will provide artisans with access to studio space, equipment, and business support which they otherwise might not be able to afford on an individual basis.
 Mid-career artists will provide mentorship and teach workshops.
 Support waste stream diversion: Imagine new fashion found in old clothes, found objects turned into sculpture, printmaking on any surface, and housewares transformed into valuable works of functional art.
 Membership dues will create financial sustainability for the Make Space project by paying for staff, tool maintenance, and other project costs.

-The Whole Place at First Christian Church
+The Whole Place of Whittier

-The Whole Place at First Christian Church is a community possibility engine championing wholeness and social justice.
+The Whole Place of Whittier is a community possibility engine championing wholeness and social justice.

-In 2014, the board at First Christian Church voted to pass responsibility for its extensive buildings to a separate nonprofit, the Wholeness Community, which in turn established The Whole Place to support emerging nonprofits with free space for events, co-working, and meetings.
+The classrooms housing our projects sat empty since 1972 - over 40 years.
+In 2014, the Board at First Christian Church voted to give responsibility for managing its buildings to a separate secular group, the Wholeness Community, which in turn established The Whole Place of Whittier to support emerging nonprofits with free space for events, co-working, and meetings.